Panic Disorder! M’s story…

 A while later I found myself sitting on the platform floor, my husband cradling me in his arms and people offering me water.

-All was normal, except for some slight anaemia.
-“Classic panic attack” the hospital consultant said, “I will write to your GP and I suggest you book a follow up with them to get some help with stress management”.
+All was normal, except for some slight anemia.
+“Classic panic attack,” the hospital consultant said, “I will write to your GP and I suggest you book a follow-up with them to get some help with stress management”.

 Medication and therapy.

 I waited 7 long months to see a CBT practitioner on the NHS and in the meantime, I had missed had days off work and had been admitted to A&E numerous times with more panic attacks!